eric0910/Anitaswebsite/README.md

 1. Navigate to the project directory: cd Anitas-Kitchen-website.
 2. Open the `index.html` file in your browser to view the website.
+Ensure that your PC has at least 4GB RAM.
+Make sure your pc has enough space.

 # Lincense.